raygun101/MarkupKit/README.md

 * `LMLayerView` - arranges subviews in layers, like a stack of transparencies
 * `LMAnchorView` - optionally anchors subviews to one or more edges

 These classes use layout constraints internally, allowing developers to easily take advantage of auto layout while eliminating the need to manage constraints directly.
+They can be nested to create complex layouts that automatically adjust to orientation or screen size changes.

 All layout view types extend the abstract `LMLayoutView` class, which defines the following methods: